“Why Is My Marketing NOT Working?" 7 Reasons & Solutions for Service Providers

 2. You’re always changing your messaging

 Do you find yourself tweaking your website copy and social media bios all the time?
-Do you refer to yourself as a ‘strategist’ today and a ‘consultant’ tomorrow?
+Do you refer to yourself as a ‘strategist’ today and a ‘coach’ tomorrow?

 Then that’s another sign that your messaging has been working against you: it’s not consistent.